jerilynzheng/al-folio/_projects/onomatic.markdown

 **Learnings (so far)**

-- Time: it is extremely tricky working with no real deadline.
+- <mark>Time</mark>: it is extremely tricky working with no real deadline.
 To coordinate with my team, I often have to plan out an exact timeline and come up with milestones we need to hit in order to stay on track.
-- Usability: because we are designing for a specific sector of users, it's hard to get feedback until we can test in classrooms.
+- <mark>Usability</mark>: because we are designing for a specific sector of users, it's hard to get feedback until we can test in classrooms.
+- <mark>Context</mark>: Our team is familiar with English, Chinese, Arabic, and Spanish, but with other languages, we will need to find ways to check cultural context without our own knowledge.